tytydraco/yessleep/out/My_husband_and_I_bought_a_new_house_Turns_out_we_werent_the_only_ones_living_in_it.md

 **You're dead.
 If you don't get out of our house soon, you'll never hear the end of it.**

 My pulse quickened, "What?"
-I whispered to myself.
+I whispered to myself, re-reading it for clarification.

 I had no clue what the message meant, and whether it was a joke or not.
 Ryan and I were the official owners of the home now, and no one else was living in it other than us and the kids...right?